 - When there is excess supply, the price at which products are being offered is higher than the equilibrium price.
 Therefore, the amount offered is greater than the quantity demanded.
 As a result, bidders will lower prices to increase sales.

-Graphical representation of the Law of Supply and Demand
+Graphical Representation of Law and Supply Demand

 By transferring to a graph the supply and demand behaviors we have just explained, it is understood that the supply curve (0, blue line) is increasing and the demand curve (D, red line) is decreasing.
 The point where they cross is known as market equilibrium.

 As we have seen in the examples above, depending on the movement of supply and demand, prices may be affected.
-In some cases, if the supply or demand for a good is very strong, they can affect the price of that good.
+In some cases, if the supply or demand for a good is very strong, it can affect the price of that good.

 Types of Competition